The minimum you must know

 The refugee burden is currently being felt throughout Europe.
 The European Union has open borders between countries the way the United States has open borders between states.
 It’s an important requirement for participation in the Union.
 There’s a steady flow of people fleeing conflict to throughout the continent as a result.
 Homeless refugees travel sometimes through Germany to Scandinavia and beyond to southern European nations where they can’t be clothed and housed fast enough.
 Some populations in recipient countries may vote to end their participation in the European Union as a result, preferring to close and control their own borders rather than keeping them open to Germany’s.
 This probably wouldn’t affect participation in NATO, but could according to one of the most important and respected European heads of state in a stunning comment he recently made to the press.
 One or two majority votes could have a profound affect on Europe.
 The United Kingdom Brrexited the European Union several years ago.
 It wouldn’t take too many additional countries departing the European Union for Europe’s open border and open marketplace to close completely.
 The unity of Germany and rest of the continent may depend upon peace.
 Soothing rhetoric and shifting everyone from conflict to rebuilding Ukrainian cities in peacetime may preserve the common European marketplace and security alliance.

 Clearly Germany’s first priority is safety, and not European unity, though.
 Russia and Germany are formidable security rivals.
-And the countries would therefore mutually prefer not to have each other’s weapons and troops advancing towards each other's borders.
+And the countries would therefore mutually prefer not to have each other’s proxies and weapons advancing towards each other's borders.
 It isn't the way to improve relations between them.
 Germany and Russia are on opposite sides of Poland and Ukraine from each other.
 Germany claims their troops aren’t involved in Ukraine.
 But according to some U.S. media reports, German and Russian weapons are advancing towards each other all the time in Ukraine.

 German state media’s encouragement of formal investigation/arguments into Russia was unclear thinking because the conflict in Ukraine has largely occurred on the Russian border where NATO promised not to be under the Minsk Peace Treaty.
 Neither side respects the ICC; and, as a practical matter, there’s no consequence to their decisions as a result.
 And the next Peace Treaty will surely involve mutual understanding to drop the matter.
 But this writer discourages investigation/arguments regarding the region anyway.
+Germany also alleged that Russia was responsible for a DHL airplane crash in late November 2024.
+This writer doubts the allegation very much, to say the least.
+We may never learn the true cause.
+But Russia is obviously not responsible for aviation incidences in other countries.

 After the end of the Second World War, Germany and Russia have always promised one another not to allow military resources to advance across each other's borders.
 Media reports imply that Russian weapons are around seven or eight hundred miles from Germany.
 This is consistent with the Minsk I peace treaty.
 U.S. media reports that German weapons are much closer than that to Russia.
 This is inconsistent with the commitment NATO made to Russia in the Minsk i Peace Treaty.
 Both countries have capabilities in Ukraine.
 So the threat of them is being felt much more by Russia than Germany.